 How can I increase my chances of winning scholarships?

 Although there’s never a guarantee of winning a scholarship, you can give yourself an edge.
 There are three types of scholarships with a higher statistical chance of being won.
-First, any local scholarship given out only to students in specific towns or counties have a higher chance of being won because the applicant pool is smaller.
+First, any local scholarship given out only to students in specific towns or counties has a higher chance of being won because the applicant pool is smaller.
 Similarly, scholarships requiring extensive essays or projects will have fewer applicants as well.
 Most students skip these scholarships simply because of other time constraints from homework assignments, jobs, or family responsibilities.
 This gives any student who chooses to expedite those applications a significant edge and advantage.
 Lastly, you’ll also have a high chance of winning family member scholarships if any are available to you, as the applicant pool will be limited.

 Follow-up: What are family member scholarships?